-Peter M. Scheifele MDr, PhD, LCDR USN (Ret.)
-Associate Professor is the Executive Director the overall FETCHLAB and Director of UC FETCHLAB.
+Peter M. Scheifele PhD, LCDR USN (Ret.)
+Professor, is the Executive Director the overall FETCHLAB™USA and Director of UC FETCHLAB.
 He is the primary teacher of CSD8050, CSD8099, CSD8016, practicum and team-teach CSD8020 (animal audiology).
-Dr. Scheifele and animal audiology and UC FETCHLAB is his laboratory.
-He will lecture at selected times in animal audiology.
+UC FETCHLAB is a University Center at UC and is his laboratory.

 Laura Kretschmer EdD - Professor Emeritus in the Communication Sciences and disorders department at the University of Cincinnati.
 Dr. Kretschmer team teaches clinical skills in animal audiology and consults on audiological assessments for puppy screening and presbycusis dogs in UC FETCHLAB.